 Our Service Agreement does not require that our clients use us for a minimum period of time.
 Our clients stay with us year after year because they are pleased with our services, not because they signed a multi-year commitment to do so.

-The Fair Credit Reporting Act stipulates that negative information, such as collection accounts, may only remain on the credit files for 7 years from the date of the last delinquency where it never returned to a current status, or the date of service, not the date it is placed for collection.
+The Fair Credit Reporting Act stipulates that negative information, such as collection accounts, may remain on the credit files for 7 years from the date of the last delinquency where it never returned to a current status, or the date of service, not the date it is placed for collection.

-Accounts that are unpaid within 35 days of our initial collection notice are reported to all three of the major credit reporting agencies.
+Accounts that are unpaid within 35 days of our initial collection notice are reported to all three major credit reporting agencies.
 Some activities, such as dispute verifications, may delay the reporting but will not stop it altogether.
 There are also service options available that don’t involve reporting accounts to the credit file.